elephantscale/es-training-new/course-outlines/Deep Learning & Advanced Applications.md

 * Fine-tuning a model with the Trainer API or Keras
 * A full training

+### Sharing models and tokenizers
+* The Hugging Face Hub
+* Using pretrained models
+* Sharing pretrained models

 ### Main NLP tasks
 * Token classification